Healthy Homes Assessment Woolwich

 Draught Stopping Woolwich

-Draughts increase the likelihood of low temperatures inside households.
-A cold house costs more to heat, meaning wasting money and energy.
+Draughts may lead to lower temperatures in households.
+A cold home will cost more to heat, resulting in wasted money and energy.

 What are unjustifiable gaps or holes?

-There is no require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement of the building when the house is heated and cools so that they are able to be shut and opened, rather than sticking.
-We will examine the windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure when the home warms and cools to allow them to be shut and opened, rather instead of being stuck.
+We will examine all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections